alexweininger/recent-pdf/README.md

 ## Acknowledgments

 - Chrome API docs
-- All the professors who upload so many PDF files
+- All the professors who upload so many PDF files :grin:
-- vscode
+- VSCode
 - All Hacktoberfest contributors!